When and how to socialize a puppy.

 Puppies are most open to new experiences between the ages of three and 12 weeks.
-Although they likely won't be fully vaccinated at this time (puppies receive their first round of vaccines between six and eight weeks old), it's important to start socialization early to prevent behavior problems from developing.
+Although they likely won't be fully vaccinated at this time (puppies receive their first round at a pet vaccination clinic between six and eight weeks old), it's important to start socialization early to prevent behavior problems from developing.
 Here are some easy ways to begin socialization that are safe for you and your unvaccinated or partially vaccinated puppy.

 - Take your puppy for a walk around the neighborhood in a stroller or carrier to introduce them to new sights, smells, and sounds.

 - Introducing your puppy to friends and family.
 They can also meet familiar dogs who you know are fully vaccinated.

 - Bring your puppy to dog-friendly shopping areas or restaurants where they might see people and their animals, but not play with them like they would at the park.

 How to socialize a puppy after they're vaccinated.

 After 12 weeks, socialization continues to be an important part of developing positive puppy behavior.
 Fully vaccinated pups can explore dog parks and dog beaches, though you may want to keep them on a leash to start.
 You can also look into puppy socialization classes that will encourage interactions with other dogs and people in a controlled environment.